Imamachi-n/aws-laerning/VPC.md

 NAT instance is created in a public subnet and database servers connect the internet via the NAT instance.

 Public subnet is assigned the routing table with a local network (VPC) and an internet gateway as targets.
 On the other hand, private subnet is assigned the routing table with a local network (VPC) and a NAT instance.

+### NAT Gateway

+A NAT gateway performs the same function as that of a NAT instance.
+But it is a managed service in AWS and does not require administration overhead.

+### Egress-only internet gateway

+Egress-only internet gateway is the same as NAT gateway.
+It allows VPC to connect with the internet for **IPv6** traffic not IPv4.
+If using IPv4, NAT gateway is used instead of egree-only internet gateway.